-I have an awesome new feature idea (either functional or sensor wise) for PRTG.
-What's the best way to request its implementation and make sure it doesn't get lost?
+I have an awesome new feature idea (either functional or sensor-wise) for PRTG.
+What is the best way to request its implementation and make sure that it is not forgotten?

 Our Approach to Handling Feature Requests

 In the past, we used a bang-for-the-buck method to handle feature requests and similar feedback by our customers, see How does Paessler Handle User Feedback and Feature Requests?.
 However, as customer requests are ever increasing and we still want to ensure that no request is lost, we thought of a new method.

 We decided to use our Paessler Knowledge Base as an interface for us, Paessler Technical Support and Development, and you, the PRTG users.
 This has several advantages:

 - Supplying a feature request is easy.